-For the City form, if it is your first year with the City and you started between January 1 and April 2, you must file by May 1.
-If you started on or after April 2, you must file within 30 days of your start date.
+For the City form, if it's your first year holding City office and you took office from January 1 through April 2, the filing deadline remains May 1.
+If, however, you took office after April 2, you must file the City Form within 30 days of taking office.

-For the State form, if it is your first year and you started before May 1, you must file by May 1.
-If you start after May 1, you will not need to file for the previous calendar year.
-Your first filing will be May 1 of the next calendar year.
+For the State form, if it's your first year holding City office and you took office for the first time before May 1, your filing deadline remains May 1.
+If, however, you took office after May 1, you have until May 1 of the next calendar year to file.